CryptoTL: Private, Efficient and Secure Transfer Learning: Experiments

 \section{Experiments}

-We conduct a broad experimental evaluation across datasets for text classification use cases consisting of binary classification problems, i.e., sentiment analysis and spam detection.
-Text data involves privacy risks related to copyright and pieces of private information, such as person names, demographic attributes, and location.
-In some cases, it can also be seen as sensitive data which should be protected.
-In this section, we describe the settings of the experimental evaluation for CryptoTL.\footnote{All source code is public available (see \Cref{app:code}).}
+To test the usefulness of our privacy-preserving TL approach we conduct a broad experimental evaluation across datasets for text classification use cases consisting of binary classification problems, i.e., sentiment analysis and spam detection.\footnote{The source code can be found in \Cref{app:source}.} Text data involves privacy risks related to copyright and pieces of private information, such as person names, demographic attributes, and location, which might be sensitive data and should be protected.
+In this section, we describe the settings of the experimental evaluation for CryptoTL.
+We want to note that CryptoTL, however, has the potential to be applied to additional ML tasks which profit from privacy-preserving transfer learning, such as, e.g., image classification and credit-risk assessment.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

 We employ CryptoTL for natural language processing (NLP) text classification tasks and use a state-of-the-art language model for extracting representations as input for the server CNN.
-The server CNN is composed of six layers, which are trained on the private source domain data, comprising a Convolutional 1-dimensional layer with filter size $f=9$, a Dense layer with approximated ReLU activation and 768 units, an AveragePooling layer of size 3, a Dropout layer with rate of 0.2, a Dense layer with 766 units, and an output Dense layer with Sigmoid activation and 2 units.
-The first five lower layers of this CNN architecture are used as the basis for the client network and are frozen during training in order to allow knowledge transfer across domains.
+For this task we use a server CNN which is composed of five layers\footnote{During training of this server network we also add a Dropout layer with rate of 0.2 for better training results.} (see \Cref{fig:transfer-learning-method}), which are trained on the private source domain data, comprising a Convolutional 1-dimensional layer with filter size $f=9$, a Dense layer with approximated ReLU activation and 768 units, an AveragePooling layer of size 3, a Dense layer with 766 units, and an output Dense layer with Sigmoid activation and 2 units.
+The first four lower layers of this CNN architecture are used as the basis for the client network and are frozen during training in order to allow knowledge transfer across domains.
 These layers are queried with homomorphically encrypted inputs from the client to protect its dataset.
-The fine-tuning on the client side is performed by a set of stacked layers which are trained on the target domain datasets.
-These stacked layers are: A second Dense layer with ReLU activation (not approximated, due to evaluation in plain) and 766 units, a MaxPooling layer, another Dropout layer with rate of 0.2, a Dense layer with 764 units, and an output Dense layer with Sigmoid activation and 2 units for prediction.
-At the end of the fine-tuning step, the client CNN consists of 10 layers as depicted in Fig.~\ref{fig:transfer-learning-method}.
+The fine-tuning on the client side is performed on a set of stacked layers which are trained on the target domain datasets.
+In our concrete example these stacked layers are: A second Dense layer with ReLU activation (not approximated, due to evaluation in plain) and 766 units, a MaxPooling layer, a Dropout layer with rate of 0.2, a Dense layer with 764 units, and an output Dense layer with Sigmoid activation and 2 units for prediction.
+At the end of the fine-tuning step, the client CNN consists of 8 layers (excluding Dropout layers) as depicted in Fig.~\ref{fig:transfer-learning-method}.